-Numerical Reasoning TestNumerical reasoning tests can be a challenge.
-They require you to understand numerical data presented through tables and graphs and to use that information to answer multiple choice questions.
-This exercise has a 25 minute time limit and consists of 18 questions.
+The CEB SHL and the Saville numerical reasoning tests can be a challenge.
+They require you to understand numerical data presented in tables and graphs and to use that information to answer multiple choice questions.
+This exercise has a 25-minute time limit and consists of 18 questions.

 Seeking to improve both your verbal skills as well as your numerical abilities?
 Our unique verbal-numerical bundle is exactly what you’re looking for!

 Logical reasoning tests evaluate cognitive abilities that are completely logic-based.
 Seeing as the abilities needed to successfully pass these tests are non-intuitive for most people, they are often regarded as particularly arduous.
 This exercise has a 25 minute time limit and consists of 24 questions.
 Check out JobTestPrep’s SHL-style logical reasoning practice tests or the Saville-style logical reasoning preparation tests.